ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 1. Is there an equilibrium solution to these equations?
 That is to say, is there a solution that does not evolve in time?

 2. If there is an equilibrium solution, is it stable?
 A stable solution, when perturbed, will return to the equilibrium.
-An unstable one will get further and further from equilibrium until the buses are completely bunched.
+An unstable one will get further and further from equilibrium until the buses are bunched.

 Strictly speaking, an equilibrium solution does not exist for the system of equations as described: as long as the buses have a nonzero velocity, their positions will evolve in time.
 However, with a slight reframing of the question it makes sense to talk about an equilibrium: is there a configuration for which the bus velocities are constant, and that the distance between them (headways) are not changing?
-That is to say, can we find a solution where the buses are traveling steadily, getting no closer to or further from the others?

 In a coordinate system traveling with the buses at equilibrium speed the solution to the system would then look like: